-Kraninger initially abandoned a project required by law almost 10 years ago to collect and release data on access to credit by small businesses, including womenand minority-owned firms.
+Kraninger dragged her feet on a project required by law almost 10 years ago to collect and release data on access to credit by small businesses, including womenand minority-owned firms.
 Despite having the bandwidth to repeal existing consumer protections, she argued CFPB did not have the staffing to complete this project.
-In time, a lawsuit brought by public interest groups forced her hand, resulting in a court-mandated implementation timeline.
-But, as mentioned above, she used the pandemic as a pretext to stop preliminary work on this rulemaking once again.
+In time, a lawsuit brought by public interest groups forced her hand, resulting in a courtmandated implementation timeline.
+But, as mentioned above, she used the pandemic as a pretext to stop some preliminary work on this rulemaking once again.